manimaran-prevaj/ipc-angular/README.md

 ## Getting Started / Installing
 -	Clone github repository from [BitBucket](https://bitbucket.org/pizzapizzateam/ppl-ccc-fe-phx2/src/ccc-uat/).
 -	Install dependencies via npm install.
+-	Start the middleware
+-	Start the development server.

+## Middleware
--	npm run start / ng serve to run development server.
+-	`npm run middleware` to start the middleware.

 ## Development server
+-	npm run start / ng serve to start development server
 -	Navigate to `http://localhost:4200/`.
 -	The application will automatically reload if you change any of the source files.